 All reports in Report Builder are created (and edited) in an intuitive step-by-step wizard.
-There is no global configuration for plugin at all (despite “parent” wpDataTables configuration which also isn’t necessary), and each wizard step has just several controls.
+There is no global configuration for the plugin at all, and each wizard step has just several controls.
 In fact, the most important step of creating a report is to prepare a DOCX or XLSX template in Word or Excel (see the rules here), wizard is used just for fine-tuning.

 Let’s take a quick look at each step.

-Second step is the main configuration step for the report.
-It contains most of the settings relevant to the generation logic on WordPress side.
+The second step is the main configuration step for the report.
+It contains most of the settings relevant to the generation logic on the WordPress side.

 It has several sections:

 1. Report name – here you can provide a name for the report.
 The name can be used in the template as a variable.
-It will be used to generate the filename on download, and will help you to identify this report in the browse page.
+It will be used to generate the filename on download and will help you to identify this report on the browse page.

-2. Generation logic – this section is visible only if you did choose a wpDataTable data source on previous step.
+2. Generation logic – this section is visible only if you choose a wpDataTable data source in the previous step.
 The selection defines whether a report builder will generate a single file for all table rows or a separate file for each table row.
-First case is applicable when you need e.g. to download and print a list of transactions (see an example here).
+The first case is applicable when you need e.g. to download and print a list of transactions (see an example here).
 Second is better when e.g. you need to download and print the salary breakdown for a table separately for each employee (see an example here).

 3. Additional variables section.
-Here you can define any number of additional variables – replaceable blocks of data in the report, that are not existing in the provided data source.
-E.g. number of document, additional notes, customer name, and anything else.
-All variables can have a default value, but can also have a front-end input where the front-end users would be able change it.
+Here you can define any number of additional variables – replaceable blocks of data in the report, that do not exist in the provided data source.
+E.g. number of documents, additional notes, customer name, and anything else.
+All variables can have a default value, but can also have a front-end input where the front-end users would be able to change it.

 On the next step you need to provide a DOCX or XLSX template file which will be used for the report.
 The template must be on the same domain, the best approach is to upload it using the standard WP Media Library uploader (click “Browse…“, then drag&drop the prepared template file, and click “Choose the template file“).